coursera-dl/coursera-dl/README.md

 using `pip`, you can directly install all the dependencies from the requirements file using `pip install -r requirements.txt`.

+#### Installing dependencies on your own

+** Warning**: This method is not recommended unless you know what you are doing.
+Before filing bug reports, please check that the versions of your modules are those recommended in the `requirements.txt` file.

 You may choose to install the dependencies yourself, but our users had issues that not all resources (videos etc.) were downloaded with versions of the dependencies different than those listed in the `requirements.txt`